 But it was the healing promises of the mineral-rich waters that brought Thomas Jefferson to the pools, where he soaked daily for three weeks to try and help his rheumatism.
 It’s ironic that the pools were named after him, though, as local historians claimed he found the spa quite boring.

-Boring or not, the Jefferson Pools are still open today.
-For $19 an hour, guests can experience the warm tickling bubbles, slight sulfur smell, and turquoise waters so clear you can see the bottom.
+Boring or not, the Warm Springs Pools are still flowing today.
 The original wood structure of the bathhouses has fallen victim to the elements for over the last 250 years, however, and the physical surroundings are in quite obvious decline.
 But an organization is working to preserve this rotting wonder, so guests can bathe in the warm springs just as Thomas Jefferson did decades ago.